Jianghanxiao/Helper3D/README.md

 Feel free to make your personal design for the intrinsic and extrinsic transformations.

 ## trimesh_URDF
 This project is used to load URDF, visualize and intereact with it using simple code with Trimesh.
 It inolves a simple scene graph implemetation, a simple (may not contain all attributes) URDF parser and URDF tree constructor.
-(Check the example code to see how to play with it).
+(Check the `demo_RRDF.py` code to see how to play with it).